 I have also been blessed to live and teach in Mexico, Australia, Egypt, Greece, China, Taiwan, Philippines and Chile.
 I have enjoyed the diversity of cultures, food and way of living.
 I have experience again that all people are the same.
 And Kundalini Yoga works everywhere!

-Today more than any other time, people around the globe are interested in yoga, meditation, healthy eating, and ecology.
-There is a deep longing to live in awareness of conscious human values.
-However, we are also aware of the polarity.
-Try this resolution for 2011: Act consciously and avoid reactions.
+Individuals around the globe are interested in yoga, meditation, healthy eating, and ecology.
+There is a deep longing for authentic human values, relationships and community.
+We have not yet entered the harmonious phase of the Aquarian Age.
+As each one of us adjusts our thoughts, habits and interactions, we bring life to the Aquarian awareness.
+Act consciously and shun reactions.
 And keep sending blessings out to all!

-Yogi Bhajan shared a wide spectrum of 2011 appropriate yogic tools so that we could face our inner and outer pressures with a steady Human Sensory System.
+Yogi Bhajan shared a wide spectrum of yogic tools so that we could face our inner and outer pressures with a steady Human Sensory System.
 Visit www.KRIteachings.org for specifics.
-Also look forward to various 3HO events around the planet to celebrate 11-11-11. www.3HO.org
+Visit 3HO, Healthy-Happy-Holy Organization, for community news, events and inspiration www.3HO.org.